 AFA Langley Chapter then "Saluted” the members of ACC who have deployed and are deployed from Langley AFB by highlighting a member from each of the 5 wings and the ACC staff that represented members from across Langley who have deployed in support of operations around the world.
 AFA Langley Chapter President "Buster” Douglas presented a check in the amount of $4000 to Team Langley to use for morale welfare activities.
 Mr. Douglas also presented the attending Color Guard team a monetary donation to assist with their annual travel expenses.

 The following morning approximately 80 symposium attendees and supporters arrived at Langley’s Eaglewood Golf Course to compete in the annual Salute to Team Langley Captain’s Choice golf tournament.

 AFA Langley Chapter would like to thank Team Langley and ACC staff for continued support of the Air Power Symposium as well as our generous sponsors, attendees, Chapter members and volunteers.
 This year’s event was exceptionally successful in goals and fundraising efforts.
-The Chapter is grateful and delighted to announce this year’s event raised $49k.
 This annual symposium is the primary fundraiser for the Langley Chapter.
 It provides means to support the men and women of the US Air Force at Langley, its surrounding military community and our mission to connect with service members before, during, and beyond their time in uniform.